Supermies/simpleK3sDeployment/README.md

 ```
 replace the k3s hostmachine ip with relevant address.

-You can test the application by going to http://acceptpython.test and posting on the form field
+You can test the application by going to http://acceptpython.test and posting on the form field that appears on browser

 You should get page with ACCEPTED and your post repeated

-you can see the pod logging the accepted message by running:
+you can see the pod logging the accepted message by running following on the host machine:

 ```
 kubectl logs $(kubectl get pods | grep acceptpython | awk {'print $1'})